Apple Pay For Business: Everything Merchants Need To Know

 How Apple Pay works for merchants

-During the transaction, Apple Pay generates a unique Device Account Number and a dynamic security code for each transaction, ensuring that actual card details are never shared with merchants or transmitted during the payment process.
+During the transaction, Apple Pay generates a unique device account number and a dynamic security code, known as a cryptogram, for each transaction, ensuring that actual card details are never shared with merchants or transmitted during the payment process.

 How Apple Pay works for consumers